 Oral sedation, which is also called conscious sedation, is recommended for children who are apprehensive, very young, or have special needs.
 Oral sedation is used to calm your child and reduce the discomfort and anxiety associated with dental treatment.
 Your child may be become drowsy, or even fall asleep, during treatment, but they will not become unconscious.

 There are different medications that can be used for oral sedation.
 Drs.
-Gina, Meghan, and Allen will prescribe the medication that is best suited to your child’s needs.
+Paul Allen, Megan Rohman, and Hannah Frebel will prescribe the medication that is best suited to your child’s needs.
 We will happily answer any questions that you may have about the medication we plan to give your child.

 Prior to Your Appointment: